Tuesday, January 29, 2013

 6. Rain Showers File Folder Game: A weather inspired /sh/ and /ch/ phonics sort

-7. A Pair of Red Clogs begins with Mako, the grandmother, preparing to send a pair of red clogs to her grand-daughter.
 On the next page, Mako begins to recall a time when she received her first pair of clogs; this type of story-telling technique is called Reminiscing/ Flashback.
-To explain this to Tyler we pulled out some of our photo books and re-told the experiences we remembered.

 8 .
 Instead of playing store, we played several rounds of Clean Up the Money.

 9. This was just some random watercolor fun.
-It didn't have anything to do with our FIAR lessons, but Tyler was learning about long vowels in All About Spelling so I created a Magic E Watercolor page.
+It didn't have anything to do with our FIAR lessons, but T was learning about long vowels in All About Spelling so I created a Magic E Watercolor page.

 10. With watercolor, the Magic E appears and changes the word!